Friday, August 7, 2009

 To complete his lessons, wait until he shows a change of heart and until you’re feeling better, and then give him a chance to rephrase what he was trying to say before.
 Tell him what behavior you want from him instead of what he did, what type of behavior will please you, and have him do a few practice runs with you right then and there.
 When he does it to your satisfaction, reinforce this with some light praise.

 Then, just to prove to the both of you that he can earn back your trust and confidence in him, assign him an unpleasant task or duty as a punishment for having upset you in the first place.
 It will prove just how sorry he really is for putting you down and being knowingly offensive.
 It can be cleaning toilets, buying tampons at a crowded supermarket, or bending over to take a spanking of some sort.
-You’d be surprised how much better you’ll feel once he accomplishes this as a token of his commitment to change his attitude.
+You’ll be surprised how much better you’ll feel once he accomplishes this as a token of his commitment to change his attitude.
 And once he endures it, he will feel much more optimistic about trying to be the man you want, now that he has a way to make up for his possible failures and start over with a clean slate from you.
-The more a man thinks he can be what a woman wants, and knows she won’t tolerate anything less, the more he will try for the positive attention rather than the negative attention.

 In fact, assigning a man tasks that benefit you, especially tasks that challenge him, and showing him positive attention when he carries them out, strengthens this positive dynamic, increasing your trust in and satisfaction with him and increasing his sense of adventure in pleasing you.